-WordPress is an open-source content management system (CMS) that has been available since 2003.
+WordPress is an open source content management system (CMS) that has been available since 2003.

-WordPress is primarily used as a drag and drop website builder and blogging platform, but also offers commercial capabilities that more and more companies are gravitating towards.
+WordPress is primarily used as a drag and drop website builder and blogging platform but also offers commercial capabilities that more and more companies are gravitating towards.

-In fact, there is estimated to be around 60 million websites that are built on the WordPress platform, attracting over 400 million people every month!
+There is estimated to be around 60 million websites that are built on the WordPress platform, attracting over 400 million people every month!

 Because of this, nearly every WordPress site is completely unique and website builders have an amazing level of freedom to craft exactly what they need.

-Why Would You Look For An Alternative Website Builder?
+Why Look For an Alternative Website Builder?

 With WordPress being such a powerful and accessible website builder, why would you want to use another platform?